 The dissertation proposal must be approved by your doctoral committee.
 Committee approval of the dissertation proposal establishes agreement on your chosen research and indicates that you have adequate preparation to complete the research.

-Complete Section I of the Doctoral Dissertation Proposal Hearing Form and forward it to your major professor, who completes Section II at the time of the hearing.
-The form is submitted to Graduate Student Services for final processing.
+Complete the online Doctoral Dissertation Proposal Hearing Form, located in the online Doctoral Milestones System.
+The form is forwarded to Graduate Student Services for final processing.

 You can hold your proposal hearing before or after you achieve dissertator status.